Also see the separate glossary for contact lenses.

 Astigmatism: A misshapen cornea that causes light entering the eye to focus on many points instead of one.

 Base Curve: The front curve of an ophthalmic lens.
+In older and now outdated surfacing it is/was the curve from which all other curves are/were measured.

 Bi-Centric Grind: Another term for slab-off.